-Lauren is an associate in the government enforcement litigation group at Ropes & Gray.
+Lauren is an associate in the Litigation and Enforcement group at Ropes & Gray.
 Lauren has diverse experience in advising clients in internal investigations and government-initiated investigations and enforcement matters, with particular focus on medical device and pharmaceutical companies.
 Lauren also has experience conducting pre-acquisition due diligence and anti-corruption risk assessments for international transactions.
 In 2016, Lauren completed a rotation in Ropes & Gray’s Hong Kong office where she handled various investigations and conducted due diligence for companies operating throughout Asia.
 In 2018, Lauren completed a secondment with the compliance division of one of the world’s largest pharmaceutical companies.

 Prior to joining Ropes & Gray, Lauren worked in the University of Chicago Law School’s Edwin F. Mandel Legal Aid Clinic Mental Health Project where she defended the rights of clients with mental disabilities, both individually as well as through civil class actions and legislative efforts.

 - Represented an assisted living company and its directors in connection with SEC investigation involving alleged accounting fraud and material misrepresentations in securities filings.

 - Assisted with internal investigation on behalf of biopharmaceutical company into potential fraudulent reimbursement claims.

 - Represented a pharmaceutical company in multi-pronged, parallel government investigations into alleged material misstatements in securities filings, off-label marketing practices, HIPAA violation, and other health-care related fraud.

 - Conducted a post-merger insider trading investigation on behalf of a medical device company and its officers.

 - Assisted with internal investigation on behalf of biopharmaceutical company into its promotional practices throughout Taiwan.

 - Advised private equity firms and their executives in investigations related to political contributions under pay-to-play securities laws.